tidymodels/spatialsample/tests/testthat/_snaps/spatial_block_cv.md

     Code
       spatial_block_cv(boston_canopy, n = 200)
     Message
-      Only 1.7% of blocks contained any data i Check to make sure your block sizes make sense for your data Output
+      Only 1.7% of blocks contain any data i Check that your block sizes make sense for your data Output
       #  10-fold spatial block cross-validation
       # A tibble: 10 x 2